-Tax Burden{ii} = $100 - \alpha (Factor{ii})^2$
+Tax Burden{ii} = $100 - \alpha (Factor_i)^2$

-where Tax Burden ${ij}$ represents the tax burden in country i for factor j; Factor ${ij}$ represents the value (a percentage expressed on a scale of 0 to 100) in country i for factor j; and α is a coefficient set equal to 0.03.
+where Tax Burden{ij} represents the tax burden in country i for factor j; Factor{ij} represents the value (a percentage expressed on a scale of 0 to 100) in country i for factor j; and α is a coefficient set equal to 0.03.
 The minimum score for each sub-factor is zero, which is not represented in the printed equation but was used because it means that no single high tax burden will make the other two sub-factors irrelevant.

-As an example, in the 2019 Index, Mauritius has a flat rate of 15 percent for both individual and corporate tax rates, which yields a score of 93.3 for each of those two factors.
-Mauritius's overall tax burden as a portion of GDP is 18.4 percent, yielding a score of 89.9 for that factor.
-When the three factors are averaged together, Mauritius's overall tax burden score becomes 92.1.
+As an example, in the 2020 Index, Ireland has a top marginal tax rate of 41.0 percent on individual income and 12.5 percent on corporate income, which yields a score of 49.6 for the individual side and 95.3 on the corporate side.
+Ireland's overall tax burden as a portion of GDP is 22.8 percent, yielding a score of 84.4 for that factor.
+When the three factors are averaged together, Ireland's overall tax burden score becomes 76.4.